CRA Vulnerability Handling: CVD, Updates, Remediation

 Can security updates be charged for under any circumstances?

-Only one carve-out exists: Annex I Part II point 8 permits a paid arrangement for tailor-made products supplied to a business user where the manufacturer and the business user have agreed otherwise.
+Only one carve-out exists: tailor-made products supplied to a business user can use a paid arrangement where the manufacturer and the business user agreed otherwise.
 For every other product, including all consumer products and standard B2B SaaS or hardware, security updates must be free of charge throughout the support period.
-Gating a security patch behind a paid maintenance tier is a direct breach of point 8 and exposes the manufacturer to the top-tier fines under Article 64(2).
+Gating a security patch behind a paid maintenance tier exposes the manufacturer to the top-tier fines.

-Do Annex I Part II duties continue after the support period ends?
+Do vulnerability-handling duties continue after the support period ends?

-When does a CVD intake become an Article 14 trigger?
+When does a CVD intake need urgent reporting?

-The trigger is "actively exploited" under Article 3(42), not "reported" or "exploitable".
-A working proof-of-concept attached to a CVD report is not by itself an Article 14 trigger; it becomes one when there is reasonable belief a malicious actor has used the flaw against a real target.
+The trigger is active exploitation, not a private report or proof of exploitability.
+A working proof-of-concept attached to a CVD report is not by itself reportable; it becomes reportable when there is reasonable belief a malicious actor has used the flaw against a real target.
 Once that threshold is crossed, the 24-hour early warning to ENISA and the coordinator CSIRT begins, followed by the 72-hour notification and a final report within 14 days of a corrective measure becoming available.
-See CRA Article 14 reporting.
+See CRA vulnerability reporting.

 1. Produce an SBOM that covers at least top-level dependencies for every product version, in CycloneDX or SPDX.